jmpichardo/aspnet-core-react-redux-boilerplate/README.md

 Domain Objects are our data representation.
 They have some restrictions and protected properties to apply security about how to use them.

-Often they are our the database entities also but they don't need to always neccesary be our persistent data representation.
+Often, they are our the database entities also but they don't need to always necessary be our persistent data representation.
 They can be used to define our business flowing data.

 ### Unit test